 - 1 Only room parents are responsible for planning parties. - 2.
-All parties, including food and activities, are to be planned with the teacher. - 3.
-Please keep food allergies in mind when planning activities (i.e. nuts, nut oils, etc.) - 4.
+All parties, including food and activities, must be planned with the teacher. - 3.
+Consider food allergies when planning activities (i.e., nuts, nut oils, etc.) - 4.
 Food items must be store/restaurant bought rather than homemade. - 5.
 Each classroom has a parent binder with sample letters or flyers for events.